heptarch/heptarch.github.io/drafts/demon.md

  And in whose service each of us must, from time to time, be implicated.

 Miss Watson enters; the Duke
 continues to gaze at Hawksmoor's giants.
-"I remember your talk at Aberdeen.
+"Ah Ellen, come in.
+You know, I well remember your talk at
+Aberdeen.
 I understood nothing, except that, like Atlas, with a little leverage you could move the world."
 Ellen smiles.
 "No need for prevarication or sentiment, Chandos.
 There is no money.
 You must close the tubes."
 He turns and